sharperant/osTicket-prerequisites/README.md

 - Installing Microsoft Visual C++ Redistributable

 <h2>Installation Steps</h2>
 Hello and welcome to my in-depth IT tutorial!
 To begin we will have to create a Virtual machine using the Microsoft Azure portal(portal.azure.com).
-We will be using a VM(virtual machine) which is a remote computer.
-We are using a VM in order to protect our physical machine just in case something malfunctions, and also have a clean slate computer to continually replicate the lab on.
-Create a resource group and title it "osTicket".
-Afterwards create a VM with 2-4 CPUs.
-In this example I will be using 4 CPUs.
+First create a Resource Group inside Azure.
+Now, create a Windows 10 Virtual Machine (VM),When creating the Virtual Machine, make sure your VM and resource group have the same region.
+It is advisable to remember the Username and password you chose and allow Azure to create a new Virtual Network (Vnet).
+After clicking on the 'Review and create" button,it might take a while to complete deployment.
 <p>
 <p>
 <img width="864" height="422" alt="slide1modify1" src="https://github.com/user-attachments/assets/4f9d1226-2ab2-464d-8b82-060411a8e9bf" />